smichniak/hawat/README.md

 # Hawat Programming Language Interpreter

 An interpreter for the Hawat programming language, implemented in Haskell.
-Hawat is a statically-typed functional programming language that supports functions, lambdas, control flow, and basic data types.
+Hawat is a statically-typed imperative programming language that supports functions, lambdas, control flow, and basic data types.

 ## About Hawat